 The use of diverse types of electronic communications is increasingly common in our society, and many individuals believe this is the preferred method of communication with others, whether their relationships are social or professional.
 However, many of these common modes of communication put your privacy at risk, and can be inconsistent with the law and standards of my profession.
 Consequently, my electronic communications policy has been prepared to assure the security and confidentiality of your treatment, and to assure that it is consistent with professional ethics and the law.

-In order to maintain clarity regarding our use of electronic modes of communication during your treatment, I have prepared this document outlining my office policies related to the use of text messaging, email, and Social Media.
-Reviewing this electronic communications policy will help you to understand how I conduct myself on the Internet as a mental health professional, as well as how you can expect me to respond to various interactions that may occur between us on the Internet.
+To maintain clarity regarding our use of electronic modes of communication during your treatment, I have prepared this document outlining my office policies related to the use of text messaging, email, and Social Media.
+Reviewing this policy will help you to understand how I conduct myself on the Internet as a mental health professional, as well as how you can expect me to respond to various interactions that may occur between us on the Internet.

-As new technology develops and the Internet changes, there may be times when I need to update this policy.
-I will notify you in writing of any policy changes, and provide you with a copy of the updated electronic communications policy upon request.
-The most current PDF version of this policy document is located in its entirety at http://drianpritchard.com/go/ecp/.
+As modern technology develops and the Internet changes, there may be times when I need to update this policy.
+I will notify you in writing of any policy changes, and provide you with a copy of the updated policy upon request.
+The most current version of this document is in its entirety on my website.

-It is important that we be able to communicate and also keep the confidential space that is vital to therapy.
+It is important that we can communicate and keep the confidential space that is vital to psychological services.
 Please speak with me about any concerns you have regarding my preferred communication methods.